mtth/git-jot/README.md

 $ git jot -X # Push the branch's note to its default remote
 ```

-See the [manpage](https://mtth.github.io/git-jot/) for more information.
+See the [manpage](https://mtth.github.io/git-jot/) for all options and more
+information.

 ## Alternatives